vzbrodov/nebosvod/README.md

 # Nebosvod
-Nebosvod (which means "sky vault" or "firmament" in Russian) is a web application that visualizes artificial night sky brightness data.
+Nebosvod (which means "sky vault" or "firmament" in Russian) is a desktop application that visualizes artificial night sky brightness data.
 It helps stargazers, astrophotographers, and outdoor enthusiasts find locations with dark skies for observing the stars and the Milky Way.

 Future key features: